scottsilvis/SfB-FinalProject/README.md

     Group
     ...

-PowerAnlysis(Variable1, Variable2)
+PowerAnlysis(Variable1, Variable2)- Can easily be done in R

 Power Analysis output

-if antibody present convert to geometric mean
+if antibody present convert to geometric mean (can use the geometric mean function available in the scipy library in Python, or the geom.mean() function in the dplyr library in R).

-ANOVA
+ANOVA lme4, to perform ANOVA, repeated measures ANOVA, and Mann Whitney U tests.
 ANOVA graph

 RM-ANOVA
 RM-ANOVA graph

-plus more
+plus more (can use functions like aov(), lm(), or wilcox.test() depending on the type of statistical test you need to perform.)

 Scipt 2-n:

 This is where the majority of the code should be hidden.
 I think a script for each test would be best.
 I imagine this would simplify things signficanly.
 The Scipt 1 would only need to call the second function with the approproate variables.

+Options for Nucleotide and Protein Alignments (Python): Biopython(Not sure Yet), Mafft(Only DNA/RNA?), and Clustal Omega (Only Protein?).
+I would prefer MAAFT for DNA/RNA and Clustal for Protein if there is any cross over.

+PCA - prcomp() function in R or the PCA() function in Python's scikit-learn library.

+Tables and Figures - ggplot2 and knitr?

 ### Background information